Orchestrator#

 Step 2: Initialize the Client Connections#

-Now that we have three ConfigOptions objects, we have the tools necessary to initialize three SmartRedis clients and establish a connection with the three databases.
-We use the SmartRedis Client API to create the client instances by passing in the ConfigOptions objects and assigning a logger_name argument.
+Now that we have three ConfigOptions objects, we have the tools necessary to initialize three SmartRedis Clients and establish a connection with the three Orchestrators.
+We use the SmartRedis Client API to create the Client instances by passing in the ConfigOptions objects and assigning a logger_name argument.

 1# Initialize a SmartRedis client for the single sharded database